 Shred pork

 Remove pork tenderloin from slow cooker.
-Shred pork tenderloin and cut into smaller strips if desired.
-Add back one to two cups of liquid mixture from crock-pot.
+Shred pork tenderloin and cut into smaller pieces if desired.
+Add pork back to slow cooker on warm or add one to two cups of liquid from crock-pot to shredded pork.
 Stir in additional BBQ sauce as desired.

 Serve